threefoldfoundation/info_threefold/src/token/how_to_buy/how_to_buy_and_sell.md

 # How to Buy and Sell TFT

 Find below a table that shows all buying options for TFT.
-Note that exchanges and wallets have restrictions on where they can sell crypto If you are new to buying and selling digital currencies, we invite you to visit the [New to Tokens](newtotokens) section.
+Note that exchanges and wallets have restrictions on where they can sell crypto.
+If you are new to buying and selling digital currencies, we invite you to visit the [New to Tokens](newtotokens) section.

 !!!include:tft_ways_to_buy_include